canonical/superset-k8s-operator/documentation/index.md

 Superset can replace or augment proprietary business intelligence tools.
 It integrates with a variety of data sources and provides a powerful SQL editor for advanced querying as well as a low-code interface for building charts and dashboards.

-Charmed Superset meets the needs of providing data insights in a repeatable, governable and flexible manner.
-Contributing to higher data literacy and data driven business decisions.
+Charmed Superset provides data insights in a repeatable, governable and flexible manner, contributing to higher data literacy and data-driven business decisions.

-It is intended for data practitioners who require advanced visualization without the complexity of deployment and on going management of the service.
+It is intended for data practitioners who require advanced visualization without the complexity of deployment and on-going service management.

 ## In This Documentation